FCA Teams Mission

 Shepherds COLLEGIATE TEAM

 In 2018 FCA Baseball introduced the So.
 Cal.
-Shepherds, a ministry team that will play an integral part in the FCA ministry as they will take part in all aspects of the ministry from youth camps to Mexico.
-The team will Shepherd the youth at FCA Camps and train in sports ministry as they take part in daily studies of God word.
-The Shepherds are comprised of 18 youth men who will play a competitive 22 game schedule throughout Southern California.
-The team will make Whittier Christian High School its home field.
+Shepherds, a ministry first team that competes in the Sunset Baseball league and takes active part in all aspects of the ministry from youth camps to Mexico.
+The team will Shepherd campers and train in sports ministry as they take part in daily studies of God word.
+The Shepherds are comprised of college guys who are passionate about following Jesus, leading as a servant, and competing at baseball.

 FCA Baseball begins its 3rd year of showcasing high school athletes while developing both mind and body in a competitive baseball environment.
 The program works in partnership with Biola University (NCAA Division II) and it’s coaching staff lead by Justin Duarte.
 Justin was the head coach of FCA’s Catch Collegiate Summer team.